FilipaDurao/LPOO-eLMaze/README.md

 Both desktop and mobile project's UML diagrams can be found under the **UMLDiagrams** folder.

 ### Design Decisions and Functionalities
 In order to allow the game to be played by using a phone (or other android mobile device) as a remote controller, a network communication was developed, using a desktop add (desktop project) as a server and connecting with the mobile devices as clients.
 A **communication protocol** was implemented to allow the communication, with messages sent in both communication directions (server->client and client->server).
 The communication final version is very robust, checking for all client connections and disconnections, running on a **multi-threaded architecture**.
+To implement the communication, we used the **Native Java *Socket* API**.

 ### Architectural Patterns
 Both mobile and desktop projects where developed using the architectural pattern **MVC - Model View Controller**, in order to keep the game's view, model and logics independent from each other, achieving a more modular design and separating concerns and responsiblities in different modules.